 The submissions for the Serpa / Planeta Tangerina Award are now closed.

 Five books from Planeta Tangerina have been selected for the exhibition “100 Outstanding Picturebooks”, at the Frankfurt Book Fair.

-Ideas like to play hide and seek.
+(Portuguese edition) Ideas like to play hide and seek.
 They’re not invisible, but they can be hard to see!
 In the beginning, they appear like a shadow and slide from our hands.
-But if we let them run freely — like a horse runs through the beach — maybe we’ll be able to see them clearly.
-This […]
+But if we let them run freely — like a horse runs through the beach — maybe we’ll be able to see them […]

 The Portuguese National Reading Plan has released their updated list of recommended books for children and young adult, which now includes over 60 titles from Planeta Tangerina

 One colour screen printed over 100% cotton canvas.
 Washable 30° C, iron on reverse.
 Dimensions: 40 x 67 cm Handmade in Portugal.
 Limited to available stock.